Last Updated on April 13, 2021

 Note: Don’t sue me for not adding the Blue Ridge Parkway and Pisgah National Forest here.
 Let’s just assume both of them are always nearby.

 This post is part of our series on awesome places to visit in Western North Carolina.
-We already mentioned that some of these hikes include some of the area’s (and North Carolina’s best waterfalls), but a few are also near Asheville, Brevard, and Cherokee.
+We already mentioned that some of these hikes include some of the area’s (and North Carolina’s best waterfalls), but a few are also near Asheville and even Brevard.

 Hiking Trails near Boone, Blowing Rock, and Banner Elk (Travel Times and Organization)